Speaker Bios

 Cindy Dyer

-U.S. Ambassador-Large to Monitor and Combat Trafficking in Persons, U.S. Department of State
+U.S. Ambassador-at-Large, Office to Monitor and Combat Trafficking in Persons, U.S. Department of State

 Daniel Emr